dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 noo-space, presenting my mind with random permutations of narrative metatypes, parameterized by random images.
-Each hexagram's lines can be reinterpreted analytically, in terms of physics and math metaphors, to eloquent explain what the wisest among humanity has always known known in terms the rationalists of modernity can only know with confidence in our era.
+Each hexagram's lines can be reinterpreted analytically, in terms of physics and math metaphors, to eloquently explain what the wisest among humanity has always known known in terms the rationalists of modernity can only know with confidence in our era.